-It goes without saying that if you are filing for bankruptcy then you probably have some financial struggles you are dealing with.
-At this point, it probably seems counter-intuitive to pay for an attorney when you are already pinching pennies.
-Well, under the laws of bankruptcy, you are not actually required to use an attorney to file for bankruptcy.
+If you’re filing for bankruptcy, then you’re probably dealing with some financial struggles.
+At this point, it might seem counter-intuitive to pay for an attorney when you’re already pinching pennies.
+Under the laws of bankruptcy, you’re not actually required to use an attorney to file for bankruptcy.
 You have the ability to represent yourself in Chapter 7 and Chapter 13 bankruptcy.
-That being said, it typically is not a good idea to go it alone.
-Of course, the final decision is yours, but you should keep in mind the disadvantages that come when you file for bankruptcy without an attorney.
-Contact the experienced New Jersey bankruptcy lawyer at the Law Office of Joel Spivack today for a free consultation.
+That being said, it’s not a good idea to go it alone.
+The final decision is yours, but you should keep in mind the disadvantages that come when you file for bankruptcy without an attorney.

 The bankruptcy process can be complex and involves plenty of forms, documentation, and paperwork.
 In addition, there are schedules that must be adhered to without fail.
 At any point in the process, your case could be dismissed because: